 The M.S.
 Comprehensive Examination Plan requires 48 units (12 courses) of regular coursework.
-The comprehensive examination must be taken no later than the end of the 8th week of the quarter for which the student intends to graduate.
 In the core courses the instructor selects one problem on the midterm or final exam (could be project/long HW) to be the "comprehensive exam" problem.
 A separate Pass/Fail score is assigned to this problem.
 (Problem may still count toward the total exam score.)
 Minimum passing score is 60/100.
 A passing score must be obtained in all four courses.